ECHO-Chicago: Serious Mental Illness

 - Summarize how to use motivational interviewing for self-management support of SMI patients;

-- Discuss how the recovery model can be used to treat SMI patients;
+- Discuss how the recovery model can be used in the treatment of SMI patients;

 - State the best practices for treating psychotic disorders;